-It’s no secret that climate changes is one of the biggest challenges the world is facing in 2021.
+It’s no secret that climate changes is one of the biggest challenges the world is facing.
 Constant discussions in the media around the Paris Agreement, Net Zero emissions strategies and our politicians failing us can sometimes make it feel as though we’re fighting a losing battle, and there’s nothing we can do to make a difference.
 And while global leaders and businesses definitely need to smarten up and be part of the positive change, there are lots of small changes you can make in your life that will decrease your negative impact on the environment and help create change for good.

 Here are 10 easy life-changes you can make right now to lessen your impact on the environment.